PuspanjaliPuhan/Java-Basiccode/README.md

 - 👋 Hi, I’m @PuspanjaliPuhan
 - 👀 I’m interested in ...Data science
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Google
 - 📫 How to reach me ...

 <!---